 Create a reading nook.
 Find a quiet corner and add cushions or a beanbag and a cosy blanket.

 Allow them to read ‘late’ in bed as a treat- what child doesn't love being able to stay up late?!

-Try comic style books- when my middle son was younger, he couldn't stand books which only had text in them.
-However, he loved (and still does!) comic style books and devoured them in a matter of days!
+Try comic-style books- when my middle son was younger, he couldn't stand books that only had text in them.
+However, he loved (and still does!) comic-style books and devoured them in a matter of days!

 Read to your child - it doesn’t matter how old they are, they'll still love to cuddle up and listen to a story!

 Try paired reading where you read the book along together, or take turns to read a page.
 Don't leave your child guessing at a word for too long, to keep the flow going.